Are OTC Medications Reimbursable?

-A. You should provide (1) a copy of the prescription, (2) receipt or valid documentation for the over-the-counter item(s) purchased, and (3) a properly completed Claim Form.
+A. You should submit a claim on the participant portal or mobile app with (1) a copy of the prescription and (2) a receipt or valid documentation for the over-the-counter item(s) purchased.

-Q. If my plan offers the Flex Card, can I still use the Flex Card to purchase over-the-counter drugs?
+Q. If my plan offers a debit card, can I still use the ProBenefits Visa Debit Card to purchase over-the-counter drugs?

-A. No. In 2011, the Flex Card and related systems were reprogrammed so that the card can no longer be used to purchase over-the-counter medicines or drugs.
-The Flex Card remains available for use at all merchants for other eligible items (including non-drug over-the-counter items).
+A. No. In 2011, health FSA debit cards and related systems were reprogrammed so that the card can no longer be used to purchase over-the-counter medicines or drugs.
+The ProBenefits Debit Card remains available for use at qualified merchants for other eligible items (including non-drug over-the-counter items).

 Q. How does this change affect over-the-counter medical devices and supplies?

 A. As noted above, the rule does not apply to items for medical care that are not medicines or drugs.
 Thus, medical items, supplies, and equipment that are available over-the-counter and are not drugs continue to qualify for reimbursement without a prescription.
 These items include, but are not limited to, crutches, bandages, contact lens, diagnostic devices, and many others.